-Why are you even considering entering this trade? example: Particular horse is supported heavily in a weak race with low overall turnover. (always good to ask yourself before how confident you feel about it)
+1. Why are you entering this trade?
+For instance, a specific horse is heavily backed in a weak race with low overall turnover.
+It’s beneficial to assess your confidence before you enter.

 Keep the good work.